MileHacker Logo

 Proximity & Noise:

 Old City: All major historical attractions, museums, dining within walking distance.
-Easy access to TransCaribe.
+Convenient access to TransCaribe.
 Can be noisy in popular areas.
-Getsemaní: Walking distance to Old City, lively nightlife around Plaza de la Trinidad.
+Getsemaní: A short walk from Old City, lively nightlife around Plaza de la Trinidad.
 Good TransCaribe access.
 Lively, can be noisy.
 Bocagrande: Direct access to city beaches.
 Requires taxi/TransCaribe (10-15 min ride) to Old City.
 Generally quieter and more relaxed, less historic ambiance.

 Booking Strategies